 We have had multiple groups join us and we take the opportunity to have fun and educate about the different types of litter and what can be done to prevent it along the way.

 Picking up litter is something the founders of The High 5 Initiative have always done.
 Whenever hiking or kayaking, they take gloves and bags to cleanup along the way.
-The amount of trash left in our state parks is quite alarming and a great deal end up in our waterways.
+The amount of trash left in our open green spaces is quite alarming and a great deal end up in our waterways.
 This is a simple and small gesture we can all do!
-When going to State Parks, remember to pack in and pack out, as most are now trash free and do not have trash cans.
+When enjoying the outdoors, remember to pack in and pack out.

 If you are aware of any particular location that could use the attention of an organized group or would like to sponsor a community cleanup, click here.